 I have experienced garbage in ways that I never knew existed.
 The intimate relationship of physically scavenging through trash gives birth to art out of found objects.
 This process involves all the senses: the smell, the immense volume of noise from the trucks and machinery, the sophisticated conveyor belts, and the ability of the people whose job is reverse manufacturing—sorting and recycling garage into the different classifications—glass, cans, metal, hazardous, wood, paper, plastic and yard clippings.

-Sometimes rummaging through people’s junk at the public dump site, a portrait emerges.
-These belongings are so personal: the clothes and accessories they wore, old diaries, love letters, photos, books, magazines and mementos.
+Sometimes rummaging through people’s junk at the public dumpsite, a portrait emerges.
+These belongings are so personal: the clothes and accessories they wore, old diaries, love letters, photos, books, magazines, and mementos.
 Once loved and treasured, they reveal lives.
-Dumped on the ground or in bins, these discarded lives are loaded up as landfill.
+Dumped on the ground or in bins, these discarded lives are loaded up as landfills.
 Just being near the stuff makes me feel uncomfortable, an unwilling voyeur, tasting the lives of strangers.

 Photos for this artist.

 Art Exhibition: Friday, January 9